πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 -1

 Global variables are automatically initialized to 0.
-Local variables have an indeterminate value unless initialized.
+Local variables hold an indeterminate value unless you initialize them yourself.

 Q2.
 What is the key property of a static variable?